 What I want now is a square that’ll block off half of the video.
 Thus, I will have half the Youtube custom thumbnail on one side and the other half on the other side.
 If you see this purple line right behind my head, it’ll kind of snap to the grid and that shows me it’s exactly in the center.

-If I fullscreen it, you can now see this is how my design will look like and this is nice because what I will do is stick myself right in the middle of the thumbnail.
+If I fullscreen it, you can now see this is what my design will look like and this is nice because what I will do is stick myself right in the middle of the thumbnail.
 I’ll put my text up here.

 This is a nice kind of contrast looking Youtube custom thumbnail as you can see.
 It’s very attractive.
 It stands out.

 Next, I need some text.
 I’ll click on the text on the left side of the menu and I can click if there’s a particular font that strikes my attention.
 I usually just click on “Add a heading” and then pick my own font.

 I just like to scroll down to get something really random because having a different font than people are used to will help you stand out just a little bit more to draw someone’s attention.
 I took a font in white.

 The idea is that when you learn how to make a thumbnail just like this, you will get a lot better results on your videos.
 Therefore, we want to show people with this thumbnail that before you watch you will have fewer views and then after you watch you will get more views.